Collection:

 The most commonly used first-generation antihistamines are:

-Chlorpheniramine and its analogue, dexchlorpheniramine, available orally, topically and by injection.
+• Chlorpheniramine and its analogue, dexchlorpheniramine, are available orally, topically and by injection.

-Ketotifen, most commonly used in children, and available orally and in eye drops.
+• Ketotifen, most commonly used in children, is available orally and in eye drops.

-The most commonly used second-generation antihistamines are: bilastine, cetirizine, desloratadine, ebastine, fexofenadine, levocetirizine, loratadine, mequitazine, mizolastine and rupatadine, all of which are taken orally in capsule or syrup form.
-In addition, there are several marketed only topically, in eye drops and/or nasal sprays, such as alcaftadine, azelastine, bepotastine, emedastine, levocabastine or olopatadine.
+The most commonly used second-generation antihistamines are bilastine, cetirizine, desloratadine, ebastine, fexofenadine, levocetirizine, loratadine, mequitazine, mizolastine and rupatadine, all of which are taken orally, either in capsule or syrup form.
+In addition, there are several marketed only topically, as eye drops and/or nasal sprays, such as alcaftadine, azelastine, bepotastine, emedastine, levocabastine or olopatadine.

 Can antihistamines be taken in pregnancy?

 At present, taking antihistamines in pregnancy is not considered 100% safe, regardless of the active substance chosen.
-Therefore, before using these drugs, you should try to reduce the symptoms with other means, such as avoiding the allergen causing the symptoms, seawater irrigators, saline solution, and if necessary, you should consult your doctor to see what recommendations he/she makes in this regard.
+Therefore, before using these drugs, you should try to reduce the symptoms with other means, such as avoiding the allergen causing the symptoms, seawater irrigators, saline solution... and if this is still necessary, you should consult your doctor to see what recommendation he/she makes in this regard.
 First generation antihistamines are usually used as antiemetics to counteract nausea.

 Can antihistamines and alcohol be taken together?

-Alcohol is not recommended when taking antihistamines, as it can cause dizziness and drowsiness, increasing the risk of overdose and causing accidents.
+Alcohol and antihistamines are not recommended, as they can cause dizziness and drowsiness, increasing the risk of overdose and accidents.

 Antihistamines and side effects